slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On morality

 > *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*

+> *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

 > *'Compassion is the basis of morality.' -- Arthur Schopenhauer*